patrice-ojie/radiation_exposure_analysis/README.md

 Develop a program to:
 * Input and store radiation data from different environments.
 * Calculate key statistics (average, standard deviation) to analyse data variability.

+#### Installation

+You can fork a copy of the code to use and amend as you see fit.